friendly-bits/geoip-shell/README.md

 # **geoip-shell**
 Geoip blocker for Linux.
 Supports both **nftables** and **iptables** firewall management utilities.

-The idea of this project is making geoip blocking easy on (almost) any Linux system, no matter which hardware, including desktop, server or router, while also being reliable and providing flexible configuration options for the advanced users.
+The idea of this project is making geoip blocking easy on (almost) any Linux system, no matter which hardware, including desktop, server, VPS or router, while also being reliable and providing flexible configuration options for the advanced users.

 Supports running on OpenWrt.
 Supports ipv4 and ipv6.